miurahr/py7zr/docs/archive_format.rst

 Pack Information SHALL start with one byte of id value; 0x06.
 Pack Information SHALL be const with Pack Position, Number of Pack Streams, a list of sizes of Pack Streams and a list of CRCs of pack streams.
-Pack positon and Number of Pakc streams SHALL be stored as variable length NUMBER form.
+Pack position and Number of Pack streams SHALL be stored as variable length NUMBER form.
 Sizes of packed Streams SHALL stored as a list of NUMBER.